projetoalfobre/a-mapoteca/_posts/2024-07-10-mapa-da-arqueologia.markdown

 This is an online map of portuguese archaeology landscape featuring companies, schools, research units, etc. It's a work in progress and a collective project, meaning that more than one person is currently working on it and it will be updated as frequently as possible.

 The map content is available in portuguese only and you can check it [here](https://umap.openstreetmap.fr/en/map/mapa-da-arqueologia-em-portugal_1092410) or explore the embedded below.

+For any questions and/or comments, please use projeto.alfobre@gmail.com

 <iframe width="100%" height="500px" frameborder="0" allowfullscreen allow="geolocation" src="//umap.openstreetmap.fr/en/map/mapa-da-arqueologia-em-portugal_1092410?scaleControl=false&miniMap=false&scrollWheelZoom=true&zoomControl=false&editMode=disabled&moreControl=true&searchControl=null&tilelayersControl=null&embedControl=false&datalayersControl=true&onLoadPanel=undefined&captionBar=false&captionMenus=true&measureControl=false&fullscreenControl=null&editinosmControl=false"></iframe>